filaretov/herbie/readme.md

-# Playback
+# Herbie

-Playing around with audio and signal processing.
-I couldn't think of a pun for the name.
+Playing around with synths and signal processing.
-Please submit a pull request if you think of one.
-It would be greatly appreciated.

 Also, all of this is in a wild state of disarray.
 Enter at your own peril.